sahilanand30/cses/README.md

 5. Subarray Sums 2
 6. Sum of 3 values

 ## Dynamic Programming
-1. Minimizing Coins
+1. Revise all problems